 Hi, I am Sandra!
 Welcome to my site, SandraMadera.com, where you can find out all about my novels, stories, updates, new releases, and custom products.
 I am so happy that you have come to find out what is new.
 I am always seeking to make your experience better.
 So, if you have any ideas for a better experience or if you would just like to comment on one of my works... feel free to email me.
 And, please, remember to follow!

-My name is Sandra Madera, and I am a recent college grad, obtaining my bachelor's degree in science.
-However, my true passion has always been writing.
+Hi, I'm Sandra Madera.
+My passion has always been writing.
 Growing up watching soap operas and playing with doll houses, I dreamed up hundreds of stories in my head everyday.
-I began writing in the second grade when I was honored with a prize after writing a fun short story about animals playing baseball.
+I knew I had a gift for writing when I was in the second grade.
+I was honored with a prize after writing a fun short story about animals playing baseball, a subject I knew nothing about but was still able to convey an entertaining story.

 Be sure to follow me on Twitter, check out my blog by clicking on the Blogger button to the right, and visit again to find out what other interesting things I have planned.